Quiri/quiri.github.io/_posts/2016-03-13-analyzing-golden-state-warriors-passing-network-using-graphframes-in-spark.md

 You need a special data format for GraphFrames in Spark, vertices and edges.
 Vertices are lis of nodes and IDs in a graph.
 Edges are the relathionship of the nodes.
+You can pass additional features like weight but I couldn't find out a way to utilize there features well in later analysis.
+A workaround I took below is brute force and not even a proper graph operation but works (suggestions/comments are very welcome).

 {% highlight python %}
 # Make raw vertices